nick-ducker/T2A1/README.md

 * **Search Algorithms**
   * Linear search
-    A linear seach is as simple as a search algorithm can get.
+    A linear search is as simple as a search algorithm can get.
     A linear search will take a sorted or unsorted array and a value that it is looking for.
 It will then iterate over the array and compare the value its looking for with each value in the array.

     ```ruby